 How to Celebrate World Elephant Day

 The best way to celebrate this day is to take the opportunity to educate yourself about these magnificent mammals and share your knowledge with others.
 As ever, simply spreading the word about the dangers these magnificent mammals face via social media can actually make a real change.
-Thanks to your sharing a few of World Elephant Day’s Facebook posts, that old high school acquaintance of yours who is travelling to Thailand on her honeymoon this year may just decide to skip the elephant ride when she realizes that “training” elephants often involves tying and beating them daily for months on end.
+Thanks to your sharing a few of World Elephant Day’s Facebook posts, that old high school acquaintance of yours who is traveling to Thailand on her honeymoon this year may just decide to skip the elephant ride when she realizes that “training” elephants often involves tying and beating them daily for months on end.
 Watching the aforementioned documentary will only take half an hour of your time but is sure to be a real eye-opener, not to mention the absolutely stunning landscapes shown in it.
 If you want to get a bit more involved, you could choose to make a donation to a foundation dedicated to protecting elephants from poachers or relocating them to locations better suited to their needs.

 Whichever way suits you best, make sure that you spend this day in a way that helps elephants the world over so we, in turn, can continue to marvel at them and their uniquely fascinating way of life.